AdobeDocs/campaign-standard.en/help/channels/using/getting-started-with-transactional-msg.md

 Two types of transactional messages are available in Adobe Campaign:

-* [Event transactional messages](../../channels/using/event-transactional-messages.md) targeting an event.<!--The data contained in the event itself is used to define the delivery target.-->
+* [Event transactional messages](../../channels/using/event-transactional-messages.md) targeting an **event**.<!--The data contained in the event itself is used to define the delivery target.-->

     <table>
     <tr>